A Research Guide for Students by I Lee

 169. New York Mayor Ed Koch to Andrew Kirtzmanafter, the reporter: I can explain this to you, I can't comprehend it for you.

-From Wikipedia: A message consisting of a set of ten guidelines or principles is engraved on the Georgia Guidestones [June 1979] in eight different languages, one language on each face of the four large upright stones.
+Info from Wikipedia and other sources: The Georgia Guidestones are a granite monument erected in 1980 in Elbert County, Georgia, in the United States.
+A message consisting of a set of ten guidelines or principles is engraved on the Georgia Guidestones [June 1979] in eight different languages, one language on each face of the four large upright stones.
+The monument dubbed as the "American Stonehenge" consists of five granite slabs, each weighing over 20 tons, are placed to form a star pattern.
 Moving clockwise around the structure from due north, these languages are: English, Spanish, Swahili, Hindi, Hebrew, Arabic, Chinese, and Russian.

-171. I've never met a Bitter person who was Thankful.
-Or a Thankful person who was Bitter. ~ Nick Vujicic, LifeWithoutLimbs.org.
+172. I've never met a Bitter person who was Thankful, or a Thankful person who was Bitter. ~ Nick Vujicic, LifeWithoutLimbs.org.

 It is the dream afraid of waking that never takes the chance.